Tuesday, July 30, 2013

 Rhiannon's post on Bushwhacked is here,

 Since my earlier Firefly post, I checked out the TWoP forums and the wikipedia entry.
 Apparently, Fox in its "wisdom" thought the Mal Reynolds character needed to be jollier and demanded a new pilot be written over a weekend.
 The original pilot included some back stories for the characters.
 But the second pilot The Train Job was confusing to many viewers.
 Oddly enough, Fox promos emphasized the "girl in the box."
 Too bad, viewers didn't see River in the box after the Serenity pilot (except in the opening credits.)
 Even if the execs were correct that the pilot was too dark, why not change a few scenes, instead of writing a new episode?
-Fox ended up showing the pilot after the other Their actions certainly hurt the show.
+Fox ended up showing the original pilot after the second.
+Their actions certainly hurt the show.

 Thank goodness for Netflix and other services so we can see the show the way it was intended.